-On the other hand, across each machine learning algorithm, all three accuracy indices were descriptively higher relative to chance in a model in which raw happiness reports were used as a criterion compared to our primary acoustic model (e.g., for random forests models, accuracy = 48%, CI = [44% to 51%]; r = .21, CI = [.13 to .28]; $\kappa$ = .16, CI = [.10 to .21]; recall that chance accuracy for this model was 42%).
-This suggests that our machine learning algorithms provided a small amount of predictive insight into state happiness when it used between-person (rather than purely within-person) variation in happiness and acoustic features.
+On the other hand, across each machine learning algorithm, all three accuracy indices were descriptively higher relative to chance in a model in which raw happiness reports were used as a criterion compared to our primary acoustic model (e.g., for random forests models, accuracy = 48%, CI [44%, 51%]; r = .21, CI [.13, .28]; $\kappa = .16$, CI [.10, .21]; recall that chance accuracy for this model was 42%).
+This suggests that our machine learning algorithms provided a small amount of predictive insight into state happiness when they used between-person (rather than purely within-person) variation in happiness and acoustic features.
 In the case of random forests models, the observed correlation between algorithm-predicted and self-reported happiness was r = .21, equivalent to a moderate (and typical) effect size in social psychology (Richard, Bond, & Stokes-Zoota, 2003), and significantly greater than the correlation produced by our primary random forests model.
-Furthermore, this correlation, as well as both the raw accuracy (48%) and kappa ( $\kappa = .16$ ) produced by this random forests model, were above-chance.
-Although these findings do not speak to our primary research question of whether it is possible to predict within-person fluctuations in state happiness from acoustic analysis, they do testify to the overall validity of the machine learning algorithms employed in this study: This method is capable of uncovering a link between acoustic features and happiness when it is given sufficient information (in this case, information pertaining to between-person variability).
+Furthermore, this correlation, as well as both the raw accuracy (48%) and κ (κ = .16) produced by this random forests model, were above-chance.
+Although these findings do not speak to our primary research question of whether it is possible to predict within-person fluctuations in state happiness from acoustic analysis, they do testify to the overall validity of the machine learning algorithms employed in this study: This method is capable of uncovering a link between acoustic features and happiness when it is given sufficient information (in this case, information pertaining to between-person